 You can rent a rental car and drive in South Africa as long as you are 18 years or old, have a valid driver’s license (of at least 1-3 years depending on the company you’re going with), bring a proof of ID (passport), and credit card for deposit.
 The process of renting my rental car took less than 30 minutes and this was me deciding on a whim that I wanted to do this at 11PM the night before!

 A trip you may want to consider renting a car for is a Garden Route roadtrip; with many visitors/tourists and locals doing this common week-long trip, you can expect availabilities to be scarce during the high season.
-I’ve included some points of interest that mark the Garden Route roadtrip I did.
+I’ve included some points of interest that mark the Garden Route roadtrip I did at the bottom of this post.

 Garden Route Points of Interest